wang48/ollama-app-ios/README.md

 <!-- </p> -->
 <br/>

-## Support
+## Project Description

+This project is an open-source project based on [Ollama App](https://github.com/JHubi1/ollama-app), with secondary development and modifications.

-The iOS client of [Ollama App](https://github.com/JHubi1/ollama-app).
-This repository only supports the iOS platform.
+- Only supports the iOS platform.
 For other platforms, please visit [Ollama App](https://github.com/JHubi1/ollama-app).

-## Disclaimer

-- Since "Ollama" and the "alpaca logo" are registered trademarks, we use "GetOAI" and the "GetOAI logo" for App Store submission.
+- Since "Ollama" and the "Ollama Icon" are registered trademarks, we use "GetOAI" and the "GetOAI Icon" for publication on the App Store.

-- Publishing on the App Store and maintaining a developer account has higher costs compared to other platforms.
-To ensure the healthy development of this project, the app is distributed as a paid download.

-- This application is not the official Ollama client.
+- This project is not an official Ollama project.

 ## App Store

 > Search for **GetOAI** on the App Store

 [![Download on the App Store](https://developer.apple.com/assets/elements/badges/download-on-the-app-store.svg)](https://apps.apple.com/us/app/getoai/id6752573799)

+## Main characteristics

+1. Support the inference process of printing inference models

+2. Support generating dialogue titles that match the user's language

+3. Highlight active conversations

+4. Fix permission issues on the iOS platform

+5. Optimize the user experience

 ## Development Setup